MingDevp/leads/design.md

 Attorney can change a selected lead (associated with path parameter `id`) from PENDING to REACHED_OUT state.
 The query parameter `new_state` is Enum type with predefined values.

+### User APIs
+No APIs added for `User` entity at this time because there seems no requirements to create/update/get users.
+The users (attorneys) can be directly inserted into db by SQL statements, not necessarily through APIs.

 ## Database design

 ### Tables